lcmd-epfl/molecular_data_explorer/README.md

 ## Usage

+1. Download code:
+	 `git clone -b blaskovits2021 https://github.com/lcmd-epfl/molecular_data_explorer.git ./blaskovits2021_app`

+2. Enter the directory and install python requirements:
+	`pip install -r requirements.txt`

-Execute the app as:
+3. Execute the app:
 	`python blaskovits2021.py`

 	Then open the following addres: http://127.0.0.1:8060/ in your browser (the address can be changed in the last line of the script).